eyablonowitz/foodtruckapi/README.md

 I specifically chose not to spend time on:

 1. Performance optimizations
-2. Data freshness
-3. Error handling
+2. Error handling
-4. Production readiness
+3. Production readiness

 See *Critique* below for more discussion.